matthewhodges56/FP7/README.md

 # Friday Projects

 # Friday Project 1 - Mad Libs Game
-A simple Mad Libs game where the user provides specific words, which are inserted into a fun story template.
-The user is prompted for:
+This is a simple Mad Libs game where users provide specific words that are inserted into a fun story template.
+The program prompts users to input:

-A large object
+- A large object
-Large objects (plural)
+- Large objects (plural)
-An adjective
+- An adjective
-A body part
+- A body part
-A restaurant
+- A restaurant
-Two types of food
+- Two types of food
-Once the inputs are provided, the program generates and displays a story using the words.
+- The inputs- are then used to generate and display a complete story.

 # Friday Project 2 - PowerBall Number Generator
 This program generates random numbers for a PowerBall ticket:

-Five random numbers between 1 and 69 (white balls)
+- Five random numbers between 1 and 69 (white balls)
-One random number between 1 and 26 (red PowerBall)
+- One random number between 1 and 26 (the red PowerBall)

-The numbers are displayed with appropriate spacing, and the program includes a greeting and farewell message.
+The numbers are displayed with appropriate formatting, and the program includes both a greeting and farewell message.

 # Friday Project 3 - Number Guessing Game
-A simple number guessing game where the computer randomly selects a number between 1 and 10.
-The user tries to guess the number:
+A number guessing game where the computer selects a random number between 1 and 10.
+The user guesses the number:

-If correct, a congratulatory message is displayed.
+- If the guess is correct, a congratulatory message is shown.
-If incorrect, the user is asked to try again.
+- If the guess is incorrect, the user is asked to try again.

-The game continues until the correct number is guessed.
+The game continues until the user guesses the correct number.

 # Friday Project 4 - Trivia Quiz
-A trivia quiz game that tests the user’s knowledge.
-It consists of five trivia questions stored in a dictionary.
-Users answer each question, and the program provides feedback on whether the response is correct.
-At the end, the total score is displayed.
+A simple trivia quiz that asks the user five questions.
+The questions are stored in a dictionary with their answers.
+Users answer each question, and the program provides feedback on whether the answer is correct.
+At the end, it tallies and displays the final score.

 # Friday Project 5 - Color Text Formatter
 This program allows users to display text in different colors using ANSI escape codes.
-The user selects a color from a menu (red, blue, green, yellow, brown), then inputs text that will be displayed in the chosen color.
+Users choose from five colors (red, blue, green, yellow, brown) and then input text that will be displayed in the selected color.

 # Friday Project 6 - Bank Account Management Program
-A simple bank account management program that allows users to:
+A basic bank account management program where users can:

-Deposit money
+- Deposit money
-Withdraw money (if sufficient funds are available) Check the balance
+- Withdraw money (if there are sufficient funds)
+- Check their account balance

-The program uses a BankAccount class and prompts users to enter their account number to interact with their account.
+The program uses a `BankAccount` class and prompts users to enter their account number to access and manage their account.